dominictarr/adiff/readme.markdown

-# snob

-snob is a version control system written in js. consider it a a minimial port of git. one of the best uses is to learn you exactly how git works.
+# adiff - Array diff tools is javacript

+adiff is a minimal implementation of diff tools, diff, patch, diff3 in javascript.

+I initially started writing this to understand how git works. then i got totally carried away. adiff is a central component in [snob](http://github.com/dominictarr/snob) a self hosting port of git to javascript.

 ## how git works.